-Give the student one or two minutes to act out the word, and use your timer to do this.
-The student can’t make a single sound while miming.
-The rest of the group should try to figure out the word being acted out.
-Remind your students to use complete sentences, like “Is it a ball?” or “Are you sad?,” rather than simply shouting out words.
+- The rest of the group will try to figure out the word.
+Remind your students to use complete sentences, like “Is it a ball?” or “Are you sad?” rather than simply shouting out words.

-If someone guesses the word before the time’s up, lead the applause and then pick another card from your deck to choose the next student to act.
-By using the playing cards, you are making sure everyone gets a chance to act out a word.
+- If someone guesses the word before the time’s up, lead the applause and then pick the next student.
+Make sure everyone gets a chance to act out a word.

-A variation might be combining two or three flashcards together.
-For example, an adjective with a noun, or a noun with a verb.
+One variation is to combine two or three flashcards together (like an adjective with a noun, or a noun with a verb).
 “Is it a big ball?” or “Is the toaster running?” might be winning guesses in an ESL class, for example.
-It doesn’t matter if the words match exactly, that’s part of the joy and should lead to good, fun laughter.
+The words don’t have to perfectly match—that’s part of the fun and should lead to lots of laughter.

-This activity is meant to take the heat off of the student, allowing them to try to experience communication without grammar, structure and vocabulary.
-On the other hand, it also helps students to identify clues which leads to comprehension through gestures, tone of voice and body language.
+This activity is meant to take the heat off the students, allowing them to experience communication without grammar, structure and vocabulary.
+It also helps students identify clues that lead to comprehension through gestures, tone of voice and body language.
 This is a good activity for practicing reported speech and general past tense explanations.

-- Put the students in a semi-circle with space in the middle for two chairs and a table.
+- Put seats in a semi-circle with space in the middle for two chairs and a table.

 Doing the activity

 You can give the students more time to speak gibberish if your class time permits.
-You can also switch roles before changing pairs, so that all students get a chance to speak gibberish and explain or “translate.”
+You can also switch roles before changing pairs, so that all students get a chance to speak gibberish and to “translate.”